 3. Privacy Should be Embedded into the Design

-Similar to the point about being proactive, privacy should be considered at all phases of product and website development.
-You must not sacrifice it for the sake of enhancing another facet of your business (whatever that may be).
+Similar to being proactive, privacy should be considered at all phases of product and website development.
+Don’t sacrifice it for the sake of enhancing another facet of your business (whatever that may be).

 For instance, if neglecting user privacy would allow you to speed up your site substantially, don’t do it.
 It might benefit your business temporarily, but could land you in legal trouble and create bad blood with your user-base.

 There should never be a situation where you tell your users “if you don’t give us your data, your security will be at risk.”
-Privacy and security go hand in hand – implement them together, and don’t make them mutually exclusive because they don’t need to be.
+Privacy and security go hand in hand — implement them together, and don’t make them mutually exclusive.

 5. Protect Data for its Entire Life Cycle

-From the moment you start to collect user data to the point it’s removed from your system, it must be protected to the utmost of your system’s capabilities.
-It needs to be responsibly and legally utilized as well.
+From the moment you start to collect user data to the point it’s removed from your system, it should be protected to the utmost of your system’s capabilities.
+It needs to be responsibly and legally used as well.

 6. Privacy Must be Visible and Transparent

 7. Privacy Must be Prioritized